xiangcatherine/json-study/study.md

 Remember, data represented with JSON looks like an object, but it is only a string.

-## JSON Example

-As it makes sense to you please write the following in JSON format:
+## Modeling Data Using JSON: Part I

+Write a JSON representation of the following data that makes sense to you.

--   Jason has many things...
+A kitchen has many items.
--   A Cat named Mr.Kitty
--   Two roomates named Dave and Miller
--   A Love of the Red Sox, Patriots and Bruins
+-   A cupboard containing bowls and plates.
--   Has lived in two places recently: 123 Fake street, and 2 Muchinfo Road
+-   An electric stove with four heating elements; small, medium, large, and extra large.
+-   An herbs and spices rack containing chives, lemon grass, and mint on one rack, and cinnamon, nutmeg, and vanilla on another shelf.

 ```json
 <!-- your answer here -->